 Wallace's rivalries would prove his undoing, as several leaders of the party rallied against him, and eventually turned FDR against him as well.
 Wallace was replaced on the ticket by Missouri Senator Harry S. Truman at the 1944 Democratic National Convention.
 At the time, a major consideration for leaders of the Democratic party was Roosevelt's declining health, and the selection of Truman altered the course of history - Roosevelt died less than three months into his fourth term.

-However, by the time Lincoln was running for reelection in 1964, Hamlin was less politically useful.
-Lincoln joined forces with the war democrats, and selected a member of their party - Andrew Jackson of Tennessee - to replace Hamlin on the ticket.
-This move by Lincoln had a profound affect on the course of American history: Hamlin's term ended in March, 1985, less than two months before Lincoln was assassinated.
+However, by the time Lincoln was running for reelection in 1864, Hamlin was less politically useful.
+Lincoln joined forces with the war democrats, and selected a member of their party - Andrew Johnson of Tennessee - to replace Hamlin on the ticket.
+This move by Lincoln had a profound affect on the course of American history: Hamlin's term ended in March, 1865, less than two months before Lincoln was assassinated.